Principality of Arbanon: Reign of Demetrius Progoni

-Demetrius was the third and last lord of the Progon family, ruling between 1208 (or 1207) and 1216 (or 1215).
+Demetrius was the third and last lord of the Progoni family, ruling between 1208 (or 1207) and 1216 (or 1215).
 He succeeded his brother Gjin and brought the principality to its climax.
-Since the beginning of his rule, Dhimitër Progoni sought out to create friendly networks in foreign policy in order to preserve the sovereignty of Arbanon against external threats, the most important of whom were for much of his reign the Republic of Venice and later the Despotate of Epiros.
-In 1208-09, he considered conversion to Catholicism from Eastern Orthodoxy for the first time in order to obtain support against his Venetian rivals.
+Since the beginning of his rule, Dhimitër Progoni sought out to create friendly networks in foreign policy in order to preserve the sovereignty of Arbanon against external threats, the most important of whom were for much of his reign the Republic of Venice and later the Despotate of Epirus.
+In 1208–09, he considered conversion to Catholicism from Eastern Orthodoxy for the first time in order to obtain support against his Venetian rivals.
 As Venice had been given the nominal rights to control Albania, conversion to Catholicism would nullify Venetian claims over territory controlled by another Catholic state, the Principality of Arbanon.
-It would also protect him from expansion by post-Byzantine successor states like the Despotate of Epiros.
+It would also protect him from expansion by post-Byzantine successor states like the Despotate of Epirus.
 In his preserved correspondence with Pope Innocent III, Progoni as leader of the iudices of Arbanon, who signed as his followers, asked the Pope to send missionaries to spread Catholicism in his land.
 The Pope responded that Nicolaus, the Catholic archdeacon of Durrës had been instructed to make preparations for the mission.
 Shortly after, however, Demetrio stopped the process because he didn't consider it important any longer.
 He had defeated Đorđe Nemanjić, a Venetian vassal whom he bordered to the north and thus felt less threatened by Venice.

 Nemanjić had previously promised military support to Venice if Progoni attacked Venetian territory, in a treaty signed on 3 July 1208.
-In 1208, he also had secured a marriage with Komnena Nemanjić, who was both the daughter of Stefan Nemanjić, rival of Đorđe Nemanjić and grand-daughter of the last Byzantine Emperor Alexios III Angelos.
+In 1208, he also had secured a marriage with Komnena Nemanjić, who was both the daughter of Stefan Nemanjić, rival of Đorđe Nemanjić and granddaughter of the last Byzantine Emperor Alexios III Angelos.
 In this context, because of the relation of his consort to the Byzantine imperial family, Demetrius was recognized by the title of panhypersebastos.
 After the death of the Catholic archbishop of Durrës, the Venetians and Progoni - each in their respective territories - seized church property.
 For his actions against church property, he was excommunicated.
 He used the title princeps Arbanorum ("prince of the Albanians") to refer to himself and was recognized as such by foreign dignitaries.
 In the correspondence with Innocent III, the territory he claimed as princeps Arbanorum was the area between Shkodra, Prizren, Ohrid and Durrës (regionis montosae inter Scodram, Dyrrachium, Achridam et Prizrenam sitae).
 In general, Progoni brought the principality to its climax.
 The area the principality controlled, ranged from the Shkumbin river valley to the Drin river valley in the north and from the Adriatic sea to the Black Drin in the east.
-In Latin documents, Demetrius was is also referred to as iudex.
+In Latin documents, Demetrius is also referred to as iudex.
 In Byzantine records, he is titled as megas archon and after the consolidation of his rule as panhypersebastos.